restatedev/documentation/docs/deploy/kubernetes.md

 </Admonition>

 ## Deploying Restate services on K8S
-Service deployments can be deployed like any gRPC service; a Deployment of more than one replica is generally appropriate.
-However, like gRPC services, they must be appropriately load balanced at L7 if you want multiple service deployment pods.
-Native Kubernetes
-ClusterIP load balancing will lead to the Restate binary sending all requests to a single pod, as HTTP2 connections are aggressively reused.
+Service deployments can be deployed like any Kubernetes service; a Deployment of more than one replica is generally appropriate.
+However, they must be appropriately load balanced at L7 if you want multiple service deployment pods.
+Native Kubernetes ClusterIP load balancing will lead to the Restate binary sending all requests to a single pod, as HTTP2 connections are aggressively reused.
 This is fine for local testing, but in production an approach must be found.
-If your infrastructure already has an approach for L7 load balancing gRPC services, you can use the same approach here.
+If your infrastructure already has an approach for L7 load balancing services, you can use the same approach here.
 Otherwise, some recommended approaches are detailed below:

 | Infrastructure  | Approach                                                                                                                          |